akelleh/causality/README.md

 # Causality

 This package contains tools for causal analysis using observational (rather than experimental) datasets.
+The main documentation is on the github page at github.com/akelleh/causality

 ## Installation